 So please raise your glasses to Alex, owner of the restaurant Maria Van Bourgondie in Bruges, who pretty much saved my life.
 I can’t comment on the food, but the staff were absolutely wonderful, so if you happen to be in the area I recommend you pay them a visit.

 We left immediately afterwards – meaning the total amount of time I spent in Bruges was about twenty hours.
 One thing I will say though – I did like the place, and would definitely like to go back for a proper visit one day.

 From Bruges we travelled on to Warsaw for more filming.
-There will be an equally unhelpful guide to Poland coming your way soon.
-If you’re planning to visit there any time soon and want some advice, don’t bother checking back here.
-The next post won’t help with that.
+If you’d like to find out more about that, visit my Unhelpful Guide to Poland.
+Though if you’re planning to visit there any time soon and want some advice, don’t bother.
+It definitely won’t help with that.